LSRCT/YAAmbiC/README.md

 After screencapture the image is cropped to the borders and filtered.
 This method achieves ~60 fps.

+## Calibration
+Most RGB strips dont display perfect white at 255 255 255.
+This needs to be calibrated, for me the best values seem to be 200 255 100.
+This varies from product to product, adjust the calibration by displaying a white picture on your screen and checking if the backlight matches.

 ## TODO
 - remove hardcoded wifi password
 - integrate mqtt interface to use as light without screencapture